Kourtney Kardashian Reveals The Real Reason Why She Invited Sofia Richie To Finland For Family Trip

 “Oh my God,” says Khloé.
 “Really?”

 Khloe then praised Kourtney for having strong co-parenting skills with Disick.
-Kourtney then shares with her sister that, for her, having Richie on the trip wouldn’t be uncomfortable for her at all.
+Kourtney then shares with her sister that, for her, having Richie on the trip wouldn’t be uncomfortable at all.
 The Poosh CEO shared that she hasn’t felt any animosity from Richie since she and Disick became a couple.

 “They don’t make me feel like I’m left out, which is nice,” she says.
 “Or else I wouldn’t go or invite her to come.”